Wear OS and apps

 Cellular calls and data are unique selling points for the LG Watch Sport, and other watches down the line are going to embrace the idea.
 But, in the immediate future at least, we have to question if people are willing to pay an extra monthly charge, and sometimes leave their phone at home... if you do that, there’s no way to view funny cat videos while you’re waiting in line at the store.

 There’s a very good chance that your Android phone will work just fine with the LG Watch Sport.
-Android Wear 2.0 is compatible with devices running Android 4.3 Jelly Bean or higher.
+Wear OS is compatible with devices running Android 4.4 or higher.

 Google’s operating system even works across the aisle by pairing with an iPhone.
 It’s great for receiving notifications, and the fact that standalone apps can be installed directly onto the watch does bypass one Apple limitation.

 However, we couldn’t do everything we wanted to on our iPhone.
-Here’s what’s missing:
+Notably when paired with an iPhone you can't reply to to iMessages.

-It’s great to see that Google is finding ways to make its watches work with the iPhone, but you’re probably better off with the Apple Watch Series 1 if you’re looking for an iPhone-compatible smartwatch at a discount.
+It’s great to see that Google is finding ways to make its watches work with the iPhone, but you’re probably better off with the Apple Watch 4 if you’re looking for an iPhone-compatible smartwatch.